LostLuma/server-stats/README.md

 To find out whether a specific bug is fixed with Server Stats take a look at the [bugfix source code directory](https://code.lostluma.net/LostLuma/server-stats/src/branch/stardust/module/bugfix).

 > [!WARNING]
+> Server Stats disallows putting items back into the furnace result slot in Beta 1.5 and before.

+> [!WARNING]
 > Infdev versions from `20100327` to `20100608` do not support custom game directories, causing issues
 > when using multiple instances.
 Server Stats sets the game directory to the instance directory on startup.